About arc42

 4.4.
 Relevant organizational decisions

-Currently, we have been meeting once a week, although this may change in the future depending on the team’s needs to address different topics during development.
+We have been meeting once a week, although this may change in the future depending on the team’s needs to address different topics during development.

 In most meetings, if not all, all group members participate, and we discuss opinions on different designs and implementations of the application.